April 2017. First iteration, with just a Nepenthes northiana and a thick bed of sphagnum moss.

 May 2022.
 I removed all the moss from both the panels and the bottom of the terrarium, and installed some more xaxim panels down here.
 I also picked several divisions from the two Cephalotus 'Hummer's Giant' clumps and inserted them into the vertical panels, to make a Cephalotus wall!
 They're already making roots.
 A young Nepenthes edwardsiana sits in the middle of the terrarium, in a large xaxim pot filled with kanuma.
 Heliamphora macdonaldae has grown nicely, and Heliamphora ceracea was replaced by Heliamphora 'Flamingo'.
 Most of what is currently brown is bound to become greener and greener.

-A terrarium is a good way to simulate the climate of tropical highlands, such as cloud forests and tepuis, to provide carnivorous plants from these areas with the high air humidity they need to strive.
+A terrarium is a good way to simulate the climate of tropical highlands, such as cloud forests and tepuis, to provide carnivorous plants from these areas with the high air humidity they need to thrive.
 You can read the details by clicking on the photos.

 As of 2022, the terrarium contains the following plants: